geobtaa/geobtaa.github.io/docs/technology/geodata-collection.md

 #### Recruitment and staffing

 - [x] Assess current team capabilities and identify gaps in skill or resources.
-- [x] Draft job description Program and Outreach Coordinator.
+- [x] Draft job description for a Program and Outreach Coordinator.
 - [x] Advertise the position.

 #### Technology